 short-scar-facelift

 Neck lift.
-This procedure involves creating an incision that travels behind the ear and, possibly, curves immediately in front of the ear.
+This procedure involves creating an incision that travels behind the ear and sometimes curves in front of the ear.
 The goal of this surgery is to improve the neck skin through a combination of skin-tightening, stitch, muscle-pulling, and fat-removing techniques.
-The best candidates for a necklift are people who are satisfied with their facial appearance, but wish to improve only loose or excess skin on their neck.
+The best candidates for a neck lift are people who are satisfied with their facial appearance, but wish to improve only loose or excess skin on their neck.

 Dr. Terry Myckatyn, MD and Dr. Marissa Tenenbaum, MD